ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    ICs
       Initial conditions

+   J-jobs
+      Scripting layer (contained in ``ufs-srweather-app/jobs/``) that should be directly called for each workflow component (either on the command line or by the workflow manager) to run a specific task in the workflow.
+The different scripting layers are described in detail in the `NCO Implementation Standards document <https://www.nco.ncep.noaa.gov/idsb/implementation_standards/ImplementationStandards.v11.0.0.pdf>`__

    LAM
       Limited Area Model (grid type), formerly known as the "Stand-Alone Regional Model," or SAR.
 LAM grids use a regional (rather than global) configuration of the :term:`FV3` :term:`dynamical core`.